 Ohio is perhaps the most complicated of all the cases we cover in this essay.
 While the primary body responsible for congressional redistricting is a political commission, in effect, it can be bypassed by the legislature.
 Indeed, as we will explain, this is what happened in the 2020 cycle.

 Ohio voters passed a constitutional amendment in 2018 intended to take politics out of the process of congressional redistricting.
 The original jurisdiction to create a congressional district plan resides with the general assembly.
 For a plan to go into effect for the entire decade, it must have an affirmative vote of three-fifths of the members of each house, including at least 50% of each of the two largest parties.
 If the legislature fails to get the necessary vote, a redistricting commission is formed consisting of several state officials.
 For the commission map to be valid, the commission vote must include members of both major political parties.
 Finally, if the commission fails, then the legislature can pass a plan in the form of regular legislation subject to the governor’s signature; however, a plan passed in this form is only valid for four years.
 Moreover, if passed without three-fifths of all members and half of the members from each major party, it is subject to prohibitions on partisanship.
-The plan is to remain in effect for four years. , though, is that even if a map is said to violate the prohibition on partisan gerrymandering, the court has no authority to demand its own map be used.
+The plan is to remain in effect for four years.
+Importantly, though, is that even if a map is said to violate the prohibition on partisan gerrymandering, the court has no authority to demand its own map be used.

 The process for drawing new congressional districts in Ohio had a rocky start for Ohio.
 Delayed census data pushed against deadlines laid out in the state constitution.
 The legislature failed to meet its first deadline for the legislature to pass a bipartisan map, with responsibility shifting to the commission.
 The commission was unable to agree on a bipartisan solution, so responsibility reverted to the legislature.
 The map passed there was on a party-line vote, meaning it would only be in effect for four years.
 This plan was challenged in state court.
 The Ohio Supreme Court ruled that the “General Assembly and the Governor blatantly disregarded that, in 2018, Ohioans voted three to one to amend the Ohio Constitution to eliminate the pernicious gerrymandering of Ohio’s congressional districts” by once again enacting “a rank partisan gerrymander—one that violates both the letter and the spirit of the 2018 reforms.”